• Skip to primary navigation

 To make a braided cinnamon raisin brioche bread, simply use vanilla extract in place of the cherry emulsion and switch the cherries to raisins.
 As far as the cinnamon goes, you want to use enough so you taste the cinnamon, but not so much that it is overpowering.

-I would use about 2 tsp of ground cinnamon in this recipe, worked right into the dough.
+I would use about 2 teaspoon of ground cinnamon in this recipe, worked right into the dough.
 I tested a batch of cherry brioche bread with cinnamon and used 1 tsp, but the cinnamon flavor did not come through.
 The cinnamon will turn the bread a darker color.

 For the glaze, I'd simply replace the almond emulsion for vanilla extract and adjust the amount to taste.